goldenm-software/layrz_ble/README.md

 ### And, why on Web I cannot negotiate the MTU?
 This functionality on Web Bluetooth API is currently not available, we're working on a workaround to provide this feature.

-### Why this library does not support Linux?
-Honestly, is a matter of priorities, we are focusing on the most used platforms first for the end users.
-If you want to help us to support Linux, feel free to open a pull request on the [Repository](https://github.com/goldenm-software/layrz_ble)!

 ### Why is this package called `layrz_ble`?
 All packages developed by [Layrz](https://layrz.com) are prefixed with `layrz_`, check out our other packages on [pub.dev](https://pub.dev/publishers/goldenm.com/packages).